ohsevin/VivumLab/docs/core/Storage.md

 ## Understanding Collection Auto-Volumes

 VivumLab provides a number of services designed to act on, or share, collections of data.
 For instance, Airsonic is designed to provide you a web interface to your music collection.
 But Airsonic isn't alone.
 Jellyfin, Plex and Funkwhale all provide that same access to your music collection.
-To enable these services to share access to a common collection of media (or documents, etc.) VivumLab understand, and maintains a series of collection folders that are auto-mapped by docker when the service is brought online.
+To enable these services to share access to a common collection of media (or documents, etc.) VivumLab creates, and maintains a series of collection folders that are auto-mapped by docker when the service is brought online.
 VivumLab uses the following Collection Auto-volumes

 - Backups
 - Books